weserv/images/ngx_conf/README.md

 | **default:** | `71000000`                                     |
 | **context:** | `http`, `server`, `location`, `if in location` |

-Sets the maximum number of pixels (width x height) of an input image to be processed.
+Sets the maximum number of pixels (width × height) of an input image to be processed.
 Assumes image dimensions contained in the input metadata can be trusted.
 Set to `0` to remove this limit.